hanspaa2017108/Face-Segmentation/README.md

 # Face-Segmentation
-Face Segmentation takes an input image and outputs a segmented face.
+Face Segmentation system takes an input image and outputs a segmented face.
+It validates that the Input image has only one face.

 Option-1